marcelo-ferraz/smol-forms/readme.md

 | errors          | ``ValidationErrors<T>``                                                         | The validation errors.
 Its a key and `string[]` dictionary.                                                                                       |
 | setErrors       | ``Dispatch<SetStateAction<ValidationErrors<T>>>``                               | A dispatch to set errors yourself.                                                                                                                |

+## The Validation bit
+The validation here is to support validation functions.
+The lib comes with some validations, please check it [here](#built-in-validators).
+There are four different parts to interact with:
+### The `validate` function
+Is returned from the hook

+## The validation state

+## The validation state change callback

+  - a callback for the change event of those validation error
+ - debouncing
+  - the entity value
+  - the change event
+ - binding
+  -

+## Built-in validators
+<em>under construction</em>